 Enjoy sweeping views of Lake Union and the Seattle skyline from the Gas Works Park.

-The free Gas Works Park is in the quirky neighborhood of Fremont, just north of Seattle's downtown.
+The Gas Works Park is in the charming neighborhood of Wallingford, just north of Seattle's downtown, and has free parking.

-This 19-acre park is at the former site of a coal gasification plant, and has been transformed to a beautiful lawned area with walking paths, picnic tables and a playground.
+This 19-acre park is at the former site of a coal gasification plant, and has been transformed to a beautiful lawned area with walking paths, picnic tables and a playground for kids.
 However, swimming is prohibited.

 It's the perfect place to hang out on a warm summer's day, and the parking lot is at 2101 N Northlake Way, Seattle, WA, 98103.